LibardiFelipe/toctoc-auth/README.md

 - Always use HTTPS for API communications
 - Implement proper token expiration on the backend
 - Use proper CORS settings on your API
-- Refresh tokens are sent in request body
+- Refresh tokens are sent securely in request body
+- Configure retry options based on your network requirements
+- Use React context for SSR-compatible configuration management

 ## License